About

 Headline, image, call to action, price, renewal terms, refund terms, data collection, and support route must match what the user actually reaches.

-Rights / DMCA: DMCA route
+Rights / DMCA

 Use the Legal / DMCA form.